OlivierBlanvillain/SlickChair-report/content.md

 The importance and confidentiality of the data manipulated by a \cms implies that security a major concern.
 Closed source solutions are mainly available as hosted services, therefore requiring conference organisers to trust quality of the code, the robustness of the infrastructure and the respect of data privacy.
 The open-source solutions we considered where not providing satisfactory levels of security.
 For example, Open Conference Systems sends a copy of user passwords by email in plain text when the registration is completed.
 HotCRP @hotcrp has a similar flaw: it sends login links to users with passwords as part of the URLs.
 As none of the available solutions meet our requirements, we decided to build our own.

 We present SlickChair, an open-source \cms written in Scala.
 Build with the Play framework and the Slick database access library, SlickChair provides a highly flexible and extensible solution to manage peer review processes.
-Our contributions are in particular:

-- The plan
+This report makes the following contributions:

+- We briefly introduce SlickChair and present the aspects where this new system provides a gain compared already established \cmss such as EasyChair.
+In particular, SlickChair offers the ability to authenticate using a Facebook or Google account, thus replacing the tedious password creation and email validation process.

+- We present a new API to manipulate versioned date on an append only database.
+Build on top of the Slick, our API combine the power of Scala type-checking with the benefits of using an immutable database.

+- We show how we implemented SlickChair's automatic paper-reviewer assignment algorithm.
+Unfortunately, accounting for both \pcm preferences and conflicts of interest leads to an NP-Complete problem.
+While aiming for the optimal assignment is not possible, we opted for a very simple heuristic algorithm implemented with the help of the OscaR operational research library.

 # Overview of SlickChair

-\TODO{In this section gives an overview of functionalities of SlickChair.}
+We begin our discussion with a short overview of SlickChair.
+We first present the three supported authentication mechanisms, Facebook, Google and email address, followed by an outline of the different user interfaces.
+The section concludes with a description of the default peer-review workflow and an example of customisation.

 ### User authentication